Computer-aided analyses of stochastic first-order methods, via interpolation conditions for stochastic optimization: Abstract

 \section{Abstract}

 This work proposes a framework, embedded within the Performance Estimation framework (PEP), for obtaining worst-case performance guarantees on stochastic first-order methods.
-Given a first-order method, a function class, and a noise model with prescribed expectation and variance properties, we present a range of semidefinite programs (SDPs) of increasingly large size, whose solutions yield increasingly strong convergence guarantees on the problem.
-Eventually, we propose SDPs whose size depends on $2^N$, with $N$ the number of iterations analyzed, that yield \emph{tight} guarantees, attained by specific functions and noise distributions within these classes.
-On the other side of the spectrum, we propose SDPs whose size depends linearly on $N$, and numerically show that, on many problems, they already provide tight guarantees.
+Given a first-order method, a function class, and a noise model with prescribed expectation and variance properties, we present a semidefinite program (SDP), whose size grows linearly with $N$, the number of iterations analyzed, and whose solution yields a convergence guarantee on the problem.

 The framework accommodates a wide range of stochastic settings, with finite or infinite support, including the unstructured noise model with bounded variance, finite-sum optimization, and block-coordinate methods, in a unified manner, as guarantees apply to any setting consistent with the noise model, i.e., its expectation and variance.
 It covers both non-variance-reduced and variance-reduced methods.
 Using the framework, we analyze the stochastic gradient method under several noise models, and illustrate how the resulting numerical and analytical convergence rates connect with existing results.
-In particular, we provide improved convergence rates on the unstructured noise model with bounded variance and in the block-coordinate setting.
+In particular, we provide improved convergence rates on the unstructured noise model with bounded variance and in the block-coordinate setting. \keywords{Performance Estimation \and Stochastic Optimization \and Worst-case analysis} \subclass{ 90C15 \and 90C22 \and 65Y20}